- Download our Moving to Qatar Guide (PDF)

 Education and schools in Qatar

-There is a public school system in Qatar but it mainly caters to locals and is taught in Arabic.
+There is a high-quality public school system in Qatar, but it mainly caters to locals.
 Most private international schools follow an American or British curriculum.

 + PRO: The quality of education in Qatar is very good